-Kerri Welch, Ph.D. is a philosopher of time, a professor, writer, and astrologer.
+Kerri Welch, Ph.D. is a philosopher of time, a professor, writer, astrologer, and director of an alternative education school: Integrity Academy at Casa de Luz Center for Integral Studies in in Austin, Texas.

 This blog contains excerpts from her forthcoming book, “The Texture of Time: A Fractal Topology,” which explores the science of temporal perception against a backdrop personal narrative, natural history, the evolution of consciousness, neurochemistry, and the physics of time.